 Over the weeks, this sleep envy became something more.
 I know this time of our baby being mostly nocturnal was taxing on you too, especially as you had to get up and go to work the next day, but I’m sorry to say love, it was worse for me.
 I was the moo cow.

 When you snored beside me while our son drank from my boob at 4AM after a night of cluster feeding, I sometimes despised you.
 At times I may have even nudged you awake, only to have you mutter something about “feeding time again?” and then roll back into a deep, annoying slumber.

 These feelings were so irrational of me, I know.
 At first you were even getting up with me for the feeds, but we soon realised how pointless this was.
 It wasn’t your fault that I had our baby’s feeding equipment and that you needed to sleep in order to function at work and bring home the bacon.
 Still, chronic sleep deprivation will make you lose your mind.
 And in those moments, I had completely lost mine.

-While our baby, and consequently us, started sleeping longer as he grew, I think the sleep resentment did as well.
-Sure, I wasn’t up feeding all night but I was so damn tired from being our baby’s primary carer.
+While our baby – and consequently we – started sleeping longer as he grew, I think the sleep resentment did as well.
+Sure, I wasn’t up feeding all night but I was so damned tired from being our baby’s primary carer.

 We were both exhausted, I know, but the tiredness you felt was a different kind of fatigue.
 Bad, but different.

 Then it became a sort of sick competition